Writers write for many reasons. Writers – both seasoned and green – come to the Himalayan Writing Retreat Workshops with many aspirations and dreams.

-Last but not the least, you can try and make it as a writer.
-In all of the above you’ll have to write what other people want but you can write from your heart and to your heart’s content as a writer.
+Last but definitely not least, you can try and make it as a writer.
+In all of the above, you’ll have to write what other people want but you can write from your heart and to your heart’s content as a writer.
 For this, you can consider what some aspiring authors have done, which we have detailed below.

-For starters move to a smaller city or town, which drastically brings down your cost of living.
-Thereafter, consider offering your services part-time in a manner that you earn a sustainable income while using the other half of the day in writing and research.
-Your services could include taking writing workshops, tutoring students and aspiring writers, writing literary thought-pieces for prominent websites, using your skills as a writer to provide critique to budding writers’ manuscripts and mentoring young and aspiring writers.
+For starters move to a smaller city or town, which will drastically bring down your cost of living.
+Thereafter, consider offering your services part-time in a manner in which you earn a sustainable income while using the other half of the day for writing and research.
+Your services could include conducting writing workshops, tutoring students and aspiring writers, writing literary thought-pieces for prominent websites, using your skills as a writer to provide critique to budding writers’ manuscripts, and mentoring young and aspiring writers.

-In the words of an aspiring writer who has been practising this since the last five years, “It is advisable only if you are willing to become a minimalist in every aspect of your life.
-From socialising to spending habits, everything needs to be realigned to match your goal which is to write.“
+In the words of an aspiring writer who has been practicing this for the last five years, “It is advisable only if you are willing to become a minimalist in every aspect of your life.
+From socializing to spending habits, everything needs to be realigned to match your goal which is to write.”

 - Monthly earning from writing: Rs.
 5-25000/- (for most except Ashwin, Amish & Co)